ansible/ansible-collection-memsource/roles/post_translation/README.md

 Steps to create post_translation shell Script
 --------------------------------------------
 - Create a post_translation.sh file.
-This file will reside in the project which will be used for translation in the root path as per below e.g.
+This file will reside in the project (**forked repository**) which will be used for translation in the root path as per below e.g.
 **/tools/scripts/l18n/post_translation.sh**
 Note: The file can be stored in other directories as well, you need to specify the path in the var shell_script_path to override the default path for the shell script (Reference the var in the default/main.yml file)
 - A translations folder will be provided with all the translated strings retrieved from Memsource (folder name: translations)\